Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/gene-fusions.md

 1. Both transcripts must belong to different genes
 1. Both transcripts cannot have a coding region that already overlaps without the variant (i.e. in cases where two genes naturally overlap, we don't want to call a gene fusion)

-### Gene fusion in-frame detection
+### In/Out of frame annotation
-Illumina Connected Annotations will produce a boolean value field `inFrame` if the fusion is calculated to be in a position that can continue the transcript from one end to other end without frameshift.
+Illumina Connected Annotations will produce a boolean field `inFrame` if the fusion is predicted to be in a position that can continue the transcript from one end to the other end without frameshift.
 To be an `inFrame` gene fusion, the fusion breakend has to be in a position where reading frame from the start codon of one transcript end is continued with the reading frame from the other transcript up to the stop codon.
 If this happened, we predict the gene fusion can produced a fused transcript without frameshift.

-We have several cases for a gene fusion to be detected as `inFrame` based on the breakend position.
+There are several cases for a gene fusion to be annotated as `inFrame` based on the breakend position.

-- Exon - Exon gene fusion
+- Exon-Exon gene fusion

 This gene fusion happens when the breakend for both the first transcript and the second transcript fall in the exon region and the breakend complete the codon triplet.
 Consider this VCF entry: